vercel/commerce/README.md

 - Standarized Data Hooks
 - Integrations - Integrate seamlessly with the most common ecommerce platforms.

+## Work in progress
+We're using Github Projects to keep track of issues in progress and todo's.
+Here is our [Board](https://github.com/vercel/commerce/projects/1)

 ## Contribute

 Our commitment to Open Source can be found [here](https://vercel.com/oss).